OperatorFoundation/Shapeshifter-Swift-Transports/README.md

 #### Wisp

 Wisp is a native Swift transport that is compatible with obfs4 servers.
+See the [README](https://github.com/OperatorFoundation/Shapeshifter-Swift-Transports/blob/master/Sources/Wisp/README.md) for information on usage.

 #### Optmizer